How Time Chunking Can Help You Get More Done [Work and Life]

 Without email, messaging apps, communications tools, and collaboration platforms, it would be almost impossible for you to get your tasks done from somewhere other than the office.
 That's how technology has enabled Work From Anywhere™.

-No matter where you’re working, you may spend too much of your day trying to fit more work into less time.
-Watercooler chit-chat, lunchroom breaks, and office phone calls may have reincarnated into texting, social media feeding, and Slack messaging, but the effect is similar: You are bombarded by distractions and interruptions that take your mind off of the tasks at hand.
+No matter where you're working, you may spend too much of your day trying to fit more work into less time.
+Watercooler chit-chat, lunchroom breaks, and office phone calls may have reincarnated into texting, social media feeding, and Slack messaging.
+Still, the effect is similar: You are bombarded by distractions and interruptions that take your mind off of the tasks at hand.

 How do you overcome the constant digital interruptions and get any substantial creative work done?
 Two options available are multitasking and chunking.